 - 1. The City administrative team will be responsible for producing an initial recommended draft Budget to submit to the Budget Committee.
 The administrative team will consist of the City Manager, Assistant City Manager/City Clerk, and Administrative Services Director. - 2.
 Department Directors will submit departmental budgets each year to the Administrative Services Director upon established timelines. - 3.
 Upon receipt of the departmental budget requests, the Administrative Services Director will prepare a draft budget document to be used for review by the City administrative team. - 4.
 This team will meet with Department Heads as needed, consider departmental budgetary requests as appropriate, and complete any other steps needed to provide the Budget Committee with an initial recommended draft Budget.
 The initial recommended draft Budget will be accompanied by a written report to the Budget Committee, providing an overview of the budget, summarizing any specific challenges presented by that year's budget, summarizing changes made by the Team to Departmental budgets; and identifying any unresolved issues to be addressed by the Budget Committee.
-The information submitted to the Budget Committee will include any background information the City administrative team believes will be relevant to the Budget Committee.
+The information submitted to the Budget Committee will include any background information the City administrative team believes will be relevant to the Budget Committee's decision-making regarding unresolved issues to be addressed by the Budget Committee.
 This initial draft Budget submitted to the Budget Committee will include draft versions of all portions of the final Budget for the year.
 This step will be an internal City staff process to be completed before Budget Committee meetings begin.